Mitch Hildebrandt

 Mitchell A. Hildebrandt (born November 12, 1988) is an American former professional soccer goalkeeper.
-He is currently a coach for the Michigan Wolves youth academy.
+He is currently an assistant coach for Philadelphia Union.

 Career

 College and amateur

 Hildebrandt played his entire college career at Oakland University.
 He redshirted in 2007.
 In his first season as a starter for Oakland in 2009, Hildebrandt finished with seven clean sheets and a 0.73 goals against average and was named to the All-Summit League first team.
 He had another solid year in 2010, finishing with a 1.24 goals against average and 0.77 save percentage and was again named to the All-Summit League first team.
 Hildebrandt went on to be named to the All-Summit League second team in his senior season in 2011 and finished his career with a total of 249 saves and 19 clean sheets.

 During his time in college, Hildebrandt also spent time in the USL Premier Development League with Kalamazoo Outrage and Michigan Bucks.